open-compass/opencompass/docs/en/advanced_guides/subjective_evaluation.md

         compare_models = [...]
     ))

-work_dir = 'Your work dir' #set your workdir, in this workdir, if you use '--reuse', it will resue all existing results in this workdir automatically
+work_dir = 'Your work dir' #set your workdir, in this workdir, if you use '--reuse', it will reuse all existing results in this workdir automatically

 summarizer = dict(
     type=Corev2Summarizer, #Your dataset Summarizer